shaunayodice/ball_and_pipe_control/README.md

 ![image](https://user-images.githubusercontent.com/85361948/165178025-aa40c955-267b-4b74-a1b6-95fa9368b7a2.png)

 Q is the product of the state and action which is just defined as function Q = bellmans(Q, r, s, next_state, a, y).
 In this case you want to define variables such as r, s, next_state, a and y.
 Q(idx0,:) = Q(idx0,:) + a*(r + y*max(Q(idx,:)) - Q(idx0,:)); Here are all the parameters Q and all the values in the array.
 The last step for this code is to equate ‘s’ with ‘next_state.’

+In the bellman’s equation, the discount factor is a variable that affects how much the system cares about rewards in the distant future and the immediate future.
+The closer the value is to 0, the more it cares about the immediate values.
+For our system, we had the discount factor very low at 0.1.
+The learning rate is the rate at which the system learns.
+The closer to 1, the faster it learns, and at 0 it does not learn.
+Our learning rate was 0.01, which probably should have been closer to 0.5 to begin with.

 Code for function Bellman's Eq : https://github.com/shaunayodice/ball_and_pipe_control/blob/main/bellmans.m